-If your home air conditioning system relies on R-22 refrigerant, you should know that forthcoming legal changes will make this equipment obsolete after December 2019.
-Until then, coolant recharge services for any air conditioner that uses R-22 will also be expensive.
-Furthermore, if your home cooling equipment needs a recharge by 2020, you’re in for some real trouble.
+If your home air conditioning system relies on R-22 refrigerant, you should know that legal changes have made this coolant obsolete.
+New laws went into effect on January 1.
+2020, banning the production and importation of R22.
+Consequently, coolant recharge services for any air conditioner that uses R-22 will be expensive.
 Keep reading to learn more about the phase-out of R-22 coolant.
 Also, if you are unsure of what type of coolant your AC system uses, we will show you how to identify an air conditioner that uses R-22.

 Older Air Conditioning Equipment Uses R-22

 Sadly, air conditioners invariably become obsolete over time.
 This aspect makes it less than ideal to use older cooling equipment in your business or home.
 In addition to poor performance, older air conditioners use a lot more energy than newer models.
 Furthermore, they are often costly to repair.
 R-22 has been used as a coolant in AC systems for decades.

 The R22 refrigerant ban finally reached its deadline of January 1, 2020, completing the phaseout that launched in 2010.
 Consequently, air conditioning systems that use this particular coolant are obsolete as well.

 AC systems that rely on R-22 are incredibly costly to fix.
 For instance, if a unit develops a coolant leak, you will have to choose whether to pay the extremely high costs of having it fixed, or to pay to have it replaced.